EUGENE M. MCCARTHY, PHD GENETICS

 Stenella coeruleoalba [Striped Dolphin]

 × Stenella longirostris (♂) [Spinner Dolphin] ENHR.
 Molecular genetic tests indicate that the Clymene Dolphin (Stenella clymene) first arose from this cross.
 Its mitochondrial DNA is similar to that of striped dolphins, which shows that the maternal parent in the original cross was S. coeruleoalba.
 However, nuclear similarity to spinner dolphins is consistent with the idea that the initial hybrids backcrossed with Stenella longirostris to produce S. clymene.
-According to a New York Times interview with Dr. Ann J. Amaral, leader of the study that first reported this cross, "There is still a little 'backcrossing' going on between species, where occasionally a spinner dolphin might breed with a clymene dolphin...
+According to a New York Times interview with Dr. Ann J. Amaral, leader of the study that first reported this dolphin hybrids of this type, "There is still a little 'backcrossing' going on between species, where occasionally a spinner dolphin might breed with a clymene dolphin...
 The three species also live harmoniously in the Atlantic Ocean, even cooperating at times."
 See also: Stenella clymene × Stenella longirostris.
 Amaral et al. 2014.

 Stenella frontalis [Atlantic Spotted Dolphin]